skypjack/entt/docs/md/signal.md

 signal.sink().disconnect();
 ```

-As shown above, listeners do not have to strictly follow the signature of the
+As shown above, the listeners don't have to strictly follow the signature of the
 signal.
 As long as a listener can be invoked with the given arguments to yield a
 result that is convertible to the given result type, everything works just fine.